SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 * ``incrementBy(amount: Int)``, which increments the counter by an arbitrary integer amount, and
 * ``reset()``, which resets the counter back to zero

+It also defines a variable property, ``count``, for keeping track of the current counter value.

 Instance methods are called using the same dot syntax as properties:

 .. testcode:: classesAndStructures